GrayXu/Zotero-CS-Series/README.md

-Zotero won't auto-generate an abbreviation like "OSDI", so this script is for adding such pub abbreviations in `series` based other metadata on in Zotero.
+Zotero won't auto-generate an abbreviation like "OSDI", so this script is for adding such pub abbreviations in `series` based other metadata in Zotero.

+note: the [mapping](https://github.com/GrayXu/Zotero-CS-Series/blob/main/set_series.py#L13) is only for my usage.

 # Usage